M.Phil. Masters in English Language Teaching (TESOL)

 Course Co-ordinator: Dr. Breffni O'Rourke

 Detailed information (all M.Phil. courses): Frequently Asked Questions

 Full-time only: one year, 6 to 8 hours per week of classes.

 Applicants should have a good honours degree (at least an upper second or equivalent; GPA of at least 3.2).
 Preference is given to applicants with relevant teaching experience.
+However, applicants without English language teaching experience will be encouraged to take the English Language Teaching Practice elective modules.
 Students whose first language is not English are provided with a four-week induction programme in September to prepare them for postgraduate study in Ireland.
 All applicants are expected to show proficiency in at least one language other than their first language.

 You take four obligatory ‘core’ modules: